 Custom picklist fields can be either controlling or dependent fields.

 Standard picklist fields can be controlling fields but not dependent fields.

-A controlling field can have up to 300 values.
-If a field is both a controlling field and dependent picklist, it can’t contain more than 300 values.
+The maximum number of values allowed in a controlling field is 300.
+In addition, if a field is both a controlling field and dependent picklist, it can't contain more than 300 values.

 The following fields are not available as controlling fields:

 - Call Type